goblinengine/goblinengine.github.io/README.md

 ## Description

-[Goblin Engine](https://goblinengine.github.io) is a custom build of [Godot Engine](https://godotengine.org) created for educational and personal use.
+[Goblin Engine](https://github.com/goblinengine/goblin) is a custom build of [Godot Engine](https://godotengine.org) created for educational and personal use.
 It provides additional functionality not officially supported.
 Please have a look at list of [Goblin Changes](https://github.com/goblinengine/goblin/blob/main/CHANGELOG.md) to find out more.

 ## Builds

 Note that at this time Goblin has no official releases since is very new.
-You would need to compile it from scratch yourself for now or you can download test builds.

-You can downloada test builds from the github repo.
-Read the main repo [Readme](https://github.com/goblinengine/goblin/blob/main/README.md) for more details.
+You would need to either compile it yourself or you can download [Goblin test builds](https://github.com/goblinengine/goblin/actions) from the official Goblin repo.

 ## Documentation and demos